 ENGT 101 - Introduction to Technical Drawing & Graphics (Same as ARCH 101, CIV 101) (3.0 units)

 Advisory:It is advised that students be able to engage in written composition at a college level and read college-level texts.

 This basic course in technical drawing and graphics is for students with no previous drafting skills or training.
-The course is designed for students who wish to pursue training in fields and careers related to architecture, civil design, and engineering design drafting.
-Practical application is provided with the tools, techniques, standards, and practices used in the industries that need technical drawings and graphics is a feature of the course.
+The course is designed for students who want to pursue training in fields and careers related to architecture, civil design, and engineering design drafting.
+Practical application with the tools, techniques, standards, and practices used in the industries that need technical drawings and graphics is a feature of the course.